 Your child will wake up in the recovery room.
 A Specialist Nurse will look after them until they are fully awake and the Anaesthetist will be close by.
 You will be called as soon as your child is awake and comfortable.

-What happens after my child has had the treatment?
+What happens after my child has had their treatment?

-When your child is fully awake, a nurse from the Children and Young Person’s Elective and Investigation Unit will collect them from the recovery area with 1 parent / carer and return to the Unit.
+When your child is fully awake a Nurse will collect them from the recovery area with 1 parent/carer and return to the Unit.

-The nursing staff on the ward will let you know when your child is ready to go home and will explain how to look after your child following their treatment.
+The staff will let you know when your child is ready to go home and will explain how to look after your child following their treatment.

 When will I be told the result of my child’s treatment?

-The nurse will discuss the treatment your child has had with you before they are discharged.
-Once the whole theatre list is finished, the Dentist will be available to discuss and answer questions, which you may have.
+The Nurse will discuss the result of your child’s treatment with you before they are discharged.
+Once the theatre list is finished, the Dentist will be available to discuss and answer any questions which you may have.

 You will be given a copy of your child’s discharge letter which tells you what treatment has been carried out.
 A copy of this letter is sent to your child’s Dentist and also your child’s GP to add to their medical records.